Design it. Sell it. We print it.

 Pick a sales channel and integrate with Printify by clicking Add new store.
 Printify integrates with all the big eCommerce players, like Etsy, eBay, Shopify, and WooCommerce.

-Create your store in any of them – depending on your skills, needs, and expertise – then set up your listings with just a few clicks.
+Pick the one that fits your setup, then set up your listings with just a few clicks.

-A design on the back of a shirt is generally placed 4-6 inches down from the collar.
+A design on the back of a shirt is typically placed 4-6 inches below the collar.
 This positioning makes the design clearly visible and centered on the upper back area.

 To measure for t-shirt logo placement, use a ruler or tape measure to find the center point of the desired print area.